North America

 - Cultural practices: Hugging is a much less common form of greeting in France than in other countries, and may be received uncomfortably.

-local_diningPopular food & drinkskeyboard_arrow_uplocal_post_officePostage stampskeyboard_arrow_uptap_and_playTelephone & Internet communicationkeyboard_arrow_up- Country international telephone code: +33
+tap_and_playTelephone & Internet communicationkeyboard_arrow_up- Country international telephone code: +33

 - Local emergency telephone number(s): Ambulance: 112, 15; Fire: 112, 18; Police: 112, 17